bioinfomaticsCSU/deepsignal/README.md

 * The model is CpG_model trained using HX1 R9.4 1D reads.
 * The example data is ~4000 yeast R9.4 1D reads each with called events (basecalled by Albacore), along with a genome reference.

-After downloading, the script *pipeline_demo.sh* can be used test the data:
+After downloading, the script *pipeline_demo.sh* can be used to test the data:
 ```bash
 chmod +x /path/to/pipeline_demo.sh
 /path/to/pipeline_demo.sh /path/to/fast5_folder /path/to/genome_ref.fa /path/to/model_folder /path/to/output_result